verovaleros/verovaleros.github.io/README.md

 # Advising

+- Master Thesis Supervisor Specialist, 2022-2023, A Network Dataset of Normal, Malware, Attack and Background Traffic on a Real Network. Štěpán Bendl.
+FEE, CTU in Prague, Czech Republic
 - Master Thesis Supervisor Specialist, 2019-2020, [The first comprehensive report on the state of the security of mobile phones of civil society.
 Jakub Čech](https://dspace.cvut.cz/handle/10467/87847).
 FEE, CTU in Prague, Czech Republic

 # Teaching